-The Mineral Resources at Cerro Las Minitas have increased substantially since the initial resource estimate in 2016 with 133 drill holes for 59,176 metres and with a discovery cost of: \$0.07/oz AgEq; \$0.005/lb ZnEq.
+The Mineral Resources at Cerro Las Minitas have systematically increased from the initial resource estimate in 2016.
+Since starting exploration on the project in 2011, the Company has completed 133 drill holes totaling 59,176 metres with a discovery cost of: \$0.07/oz.
+AgEq; \$0.005/lb.
+ZnEq.

-The 2018 drill results on CLM West claim group are highlighted by a three metre downhole interval grading 168g/t Ag from a strongly oxidized and broken zone located in the upper part of drill hole 18CLMW-007 and two deeper anomalous pathfinder zones with strongly enriched arsenic and antimony including 32.2 metres of 1073ppm As and 676ppm Sb.
+Drill results on CLM West claim group are highlighted by a three metre downhole interval grading 168g/t Ag from a strongly oxidized and broken zone located in the upper part of drill hole 18CLMW-007 and two deeper anomalous pathfinder zones with strongly enriched arsenic and antimony including 32.2 metres of 1073ppm As and 676ppm Sb.
 The intercepts correlate to the Durazno breccia structure, which can be traced in outcrop on surface mapping for over 1.5 kilometres in the northern part of the claim group.
 Further drilling confirmed an extension of the anomalous arsenic and antimony in hole 18CLMW-007 including 3 metres of 4.9g/t Ag, 1145ppm As and 676ppm Sb and strongly elevated values of Ag, Sb and in drill holes 18CLMW-008 and -009 including 5.5 metres of 2.1g/t Ag, 629ppm As and 68ppm Sb in 18CLM-009.